 If the announcement page is silent on lock-up structure, ask the platform explicitly before entering.

-Is a lock-up period the same as a vesting schedule?
 Functionally similar — both delay payout.
 "Lock-up" is the more common term in trading-tournament contexts; "vesting" is borrowed from equity-compensation language.
 Both can be calendar-based or activity-based.

-Why do crypto tournaments often have lock-ups?
 Two reasons: when the prize is paid in a platform-issued token, lock-ups protect token-price stability; when the prize is large, lock-ups improve customer retention.
 Lock-up presence on a crypto contest is a signal to read the T&C carefully — the lock is usually paired with other clauses.

-Can lock-up periods be voided if the platform changes its terms?
 Sometimes.
 Mid-lock platform changes (rebrands, T&C revisions, regulatory mandates) can affect already-issued prizes.
 There's no universal answer; the contract terms typically have a "we may modify" clause that traders accept on entry.
 This is part of why platform reputation matters when comparing tournaments.

 Last reviewed 2026-05-09 by Eugene Loza.